 If your child should not be immunized because of a medical condition, personal belief or natural immunity (i.e., he/she has already had the vaccine-preventable disease), you must file a Request for Exemption with the school.
-Free or low-cost immunizations are available through clinics sponsored by the Maricopa County Health Department Community Health Nursing Services; your school's health aide has more details on these clinics, or the information is available at http://www.maricopa.gov/Public_Health/PubDocuments/ImmunizationCalendar.pdf.
+Free or low-cost immunizations are available through clinics sponsored by the Maricopa County Health Department Community Health Nursing Services; your school's health aide has more details on these clinics, or the information is available at the Maricopa County Department of Public Health website.